anshul-iiitb16/MyPlan/index.md

 - **CSV**: This library was used to create and read from or write into .csv files.
 - **Matplolib**: This library was used to draw the recommender plots.
 - **PyPDF2**: This library was used to create and merge pdf files.
 The recommender plots are stored in pdf form.
+- **Scikit-learn**: This library was used to create confusion matrix and other elements in our k means algorithm.
+We also developed an initial model to test this libraries functionality.
 - Other common libraries such as **NumPy, time, os, etc**. are also used.

 ## Algorithms Used and Inferences